samuelcalegari/rocket-ldap-synchro/README.md

 ## Configuration
 A new role must be added in RocketChat (example : ldap-user) and set in config.py file.
-Set properties and in the folowing files : credendials.py and config.py
+Set properties and auth information in the following files : credendials.py and config.py

 ## Usage